Azure/DeepLearningForTimeSeriesForecasting/README.md

-# Deep Neural Networks for Time Series Forecasting
+# Deep Learning for Time Series Forecasting

 A collection of examples for using DNNs for time series forecasting with Keras.
 The examples include: